Mohmmde1/task-management/README.md

 # Task Management System

 This is a simple Task Management System implemented using Django and Django REST Framework.
-It allows users to manage tasks by providing CRUD (Create, Read, Update, Delete) functionalities via RESTful APIs.
+It allows users to manage tasks by providing (Create, Read, Delete) functionalities via RESTful APIs.

 ## Features